 I’ve made Colcannon several times since then, and I’ve finally decided to write down the recipe.
 I have no idea if this is how it’s supposed to be made, but this is how I make it.
-I do know that traditionally, Colcannon is made with either kale or cabbage.
+Traditionally, Colcannon is made with either kale or cabbage.
 I’ve opted for kale in this version, but it’s just as tasty when made with cabbage.

 I grew up hating mashed potatoes, because it seemed like eating paste to me.
 I’ve grown to love it by leaving the potato skins on for texture and keeping the mixture kind of lumpy.
-If you like your mashed potatoes a little smoother, go ahead and peel the potatoes.
+Go ahead and peel the potatoes, if you like your mashed potatoes a little smoother.
+You can add a little smokiness to you colcannon by adding some crumbled tempeh bacon.

 Mashed potatoes are loaded with kale, leeks, and scallions in this Vegan Colcannon recipe.
 It’s the ultimate dish to serve on St. Patrick’s Day, but it’s great just about any day of the year, too!